tale2026/quinoa-sclerotinia-resistance-gwas/README.md

 7. REPRODUCING THE ANALYSES
 -------------------------------------------------------------------------------

-1. Download this Zenodo record.
-2. Download or clone the associated GitHub repository.
+1. Download the Zenodo record and the associated data files.
-3. Place the downloaded data files in the repository directories described in the GitHub README.
+2. Consult README.txt for the required input-file locations.
+3. Run 04_variant_calling.sh to reproduce the genotype VCF from the publicly available sequencing reads, if complete regeneration is required.
-4. Run the R scripts from the root directory of the repository.
+4. Run 05_glm_gwas_hail.ipynb to filter the genotype data and conduct the GLM association analysis.
+5. Run 06_mlm_gwas_gcta.sh to construct the genomic relationship matrix, calculate principal components, and conduct the MLM association analysis.
+6. Run 01_detached_leaf_assay.R, 02_stem_lesion_age_test.R, and
+   03_stem_lesion_audpc_analysis.R for the phenotypic analyses.
+7. Run 07_glm_gwas_plot.R and 08_mlm_gwas_plot.R to reproduce the Manhattan
+   and quantile-quantile plots.
-5. Run the Hail genotype-processing script to reproduce the filtered PLINK files, if required.
+8. Run 09_snp_genotype_class_analysis.R to reproduce the SNP genotype-class comparisons and figures.
-6. Run 06_mlm_gwas_gcta.sh in a Linux environment with GCTA available in PATH.
-7. Consult the individual script headers for input files, outputs, and additional software requirements.

-The deposited PLINK files allow the GCTA analysis to be reproduced without rerunning the complete upstream genotype-processing workflow.
+The R scripts should be run from the repository root directory.
+The Bash scripts require a Linux environment and the software specified in their headers.
+The Hail analysis requires a Python environment with Hail and Jupyter installed.

 8. MISSING DATA